Jets' Max Mitchell on non-football injury list, out for year - WHIZ News

 “Hopefully we’ll get them back tomorrow,” Saleh said.

-NOTES: Brown, S Lamarcus Joyner and S Ashtyn Davis were expected to be limited at practice.
+NOTES: Brown, S Lamarcus Joyner and S Ashtyn Davis were limited at practice.
 Brown and Joyner were getting veteran rest days. … Saleh said RB Michael Carter, who missed last Sunday’s game with a sprained lower ankle, would fully participate.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL